syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/datepicker/how-to/prevent-the-popup-close.md

 ---
 layout: post
 title: Prevent The Popup Close in ##Platform_Name## Datepicker Component
-description: Learn here all about Prevent The Popup Close in Syncfusion ##Platform_Name## Datepicker component of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to prevent the popup close in Syncfusion ##Platform_Name## Datepicker component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Prevent The Popup Close
 publishingplatform: ##Platform_Name##